touwen75/Marlin/README.md

 Proposed patches should be submitted as a Pull Request against the ([Marlin2ForPipetBot](https://github.com/DerAndere1/Marlin/tree/Marlin2forPipetBot)) branch.

-- This branch is for optimizations for use with the PipetBot-A8 by DerAndere.
+- This branch is for use with the PipetBot-A8 by DerAndere.
-- Please submit your questions and concerns to the Issue Queue.
+- Please submit your questions and concerns to the [Issue Queue](https://github.com/DerAndere1/Marlin).

 ### [PipetBot-A8 project homepage](https://it-by-derandere.blogspot.com/p/pipetbot-a8.html)